CodinGame/codingame-game-engine/playground/graphics/graphics-4-spritesheets.md

 ```
 :::

-Place this file in the assets folder, you can now use each image with their name as if they were splitted in different files.
+Place this file in the assets folder, you can now use each image with their name as if they were split in different files.